 ITSMR is continuing to enhance the system through the development of two additional applications.
 One is a robust reporting/query application that can be used to generate standardized and/or ad hoc reports by the DRE program management.
 The other application is an announcement, scheduling & e-registration application which will allow officers to register for DRE-related classes on-line.

 Traffic Safety Statistical Repository

 The Accident Information System (AIS) maintained by the NYS Department of Motor Vehicles is the state’s primary crash information system.
 The AIS captures a wide variety of data from the crash reports submitted by police agencies and motorists.
 Since neither the public nor the research community has direct access to the AIS, the GTSC funded ITSMR to design and develop a traffic safety data repository that is accessible to both the public and the research community via the Internet.
-As a result, ITSMR has built a multi-dimensional model that not only captures crash data but can be expanded to incorporate additional data, as warranted, to meet users’ needs (for example, citation data).
-This new data repository is known as the Traffic Safety Statistical Repository (TSSR).
+As a result, ITSMR has built a multi-dimensional model that not only captures crash data but also has been expanded to incorporate citation data.
+The repository can be expanded further, as warranted, to meet users’ needs.
+This data repository is known as the Traffic Safety Statistical Repository (TSSR).
 In addition to designing and building the TSSR, ITSMR has developed standardized reports and query tools to facilitate access to the data via the internet.
 The TSSR’s web-based application was released in March 2016.